David Cameron ‘made more than £7m’ from Greensill Capital

 “He had no idea until December 2020 that the company was in danger of failure.”

-The statement added: “David Cameron has been clear all along that there are important lessons to be learnt from this whole episode and, as such, he has been pleased to provide evidence to the Government’s Boardman Inquiry, and to two Parliamentary Select Committees.
+The spokesman also said: “David Cameron has been clear all along that there are important lessons to be learnt from this whole episode and, as such, he has been pleased to provide evidence to the Government’s Boardman Inquiry, and to two Parliamentary Select Committees.

 “Both the Treasury Select Committee and the Boardman Report have since confirmed that he broke no rules.
 The Boardman Report also makes plain that he played no role in bringing Lex Greensill into government.”